University of California, San Diego Rady School of Business

-As of 2011, the UC San Diego Stormwater Management Plan has addressed the reduction of discharged pollutants through effectively controlled and treated stormwater and dry-weather runoff.
-There are a number of categories and settings for different BMPs (Best Management Practices): Construction and post-construction sites, and structural and non-structural, but regardless of the location and design all efforts exist to eliminate flow and contamination issues that overwhelm most water bodies and coastlines.
+As of 2011, the UCSD Stormwater Management Plan has addressed the reduction of discharged pollutants through effectively controlled and treated stormwater and dry-weather runoff.
+There are a number of categories and settings for different Best Management Practices (BMPs): Construction and post-construction sites, and structural and non-structural, but regardless of the location and design all efforts exist to eliminate flow and contamination issues that overwhelm most water bodies and coastlines.

-In the structural stormwater treatment category, which can significantly reduce pollutants such as oils & grease, trash, pesticides, nutrients, bacteria, metals, and TSS, UCSD has employed over a dozen different systems.
+In the structural stormwater treatment category, which can significantly reduce pollutants such as oils & grease, trash, pesticides, nutrients, bacteria, metals, and Total Suspended Solids (TSS), UCSD has employed over a dozen different systems.
 These systems include BMPs that target the listed pollutants as well as many others.
-Modular Wetland Systems, Inc., a San Diego based environmental company, is a proud supplier whose Modular Wetland System is successfully contributing measurable levels of treatment and control of stormwater runoff at the newly completed Rady School of Management.
+Modular Wetland Systems, a San Diego based environmental company, is a proud supplier whose Modular Wetlands System Linear (MWS Linear) is successfully contributing measurable levels of treatment and control of stormwater runoff at the newly completed Rady School of Management.

-“We are very proud to be a part of the success of UCSD’s plan, and with each BMP and Modular Wetland System they have wisely invested in the preservation of local resources, wildlife, and the beauty of our environment”, says Zach Kent, Stormwater Engineer.
+“We are very proud to be a part of the success of UCSD’s plan, and with each BMP and Modular Wetlands System [Linear] they have wisely invested in the preservation of local resources, wildlife, and the beauty of our environment”, says Zach Kent, Stormwater Engineer.

-The Modular Wetland System (MWS) combines the natural processes found in nature with innovative designs and technologies that have successfully contributed to the advancement of a green industry.
-The MWS is a biofilter that incorporates screening, hydrodynamic separation, sorptive media filtration, and bioretention into a single system.
+The MWS Linear combines the natural processes found in nature with innovative designs and technologies that have successfully contributed to the advancement of a green industry.
+The MWS Linear is a biofilter that incorporates screening, hydrodynamic separation, sorptive media filtration, and bioretention into a single system.
 It is an especially accredited and versatile biofilter, the only one to utilize horizontal flow.
-Zack Kent explains, “Picture a one-dimensional biofilter system treating water as it flows downward.
+Zach Kent explains, “Picture a one-dimensional biofilter system treating water as it flows downward.
 Its treatment rate is limited by the flow direction as speed and filter surface are fixed.
 Now picture a biofilter cube with 4-times the surface area.
-Within a treatment chamber it can occupy the same amount of working space but treat 4-times the amount of water and at a more controlled and efficient flow rate” – a principle that helped the Modular Wetland System achieve Washington State DOE approval.
+Within a treatment chamber it can occupy the same amount of working space but treat 4-times the amount of water and at a more controlled and efficient flow rate” – a principle that helped the MWS Linear achieve Washington State Department of Ecology (DOE) approval.
 A distinction widely regarded by other states and often adopted as their own benchmark for acceptable stormwater treatment technologies.